 I have a group of friends – separated and divorced men and women – and I meet them separately, twice a month.
 I look forward to it.
 But meeting them I realise that being a divorced woman is much tougher than being a divorced man in India.
-For men it is just another get together – like a poker night or a golf tournament – eat, drink, and be merry.
+For men, it is just another get-together – like a poker night or a golf tournament – eat, drink, and be merry.
 But the divorced women talk about the reality of being on their own, the struggles of dealing with angry parents, and even the friends who don’t really get it.
-Reasons for divorce are many but the easier way advised by society is compromise.
+Reasons for divorce are many but the easier way advised by society is compromised.

 The divorced women’s group shares laughter and tears and hugs, and always leaves each other a little more hopeful about the future.

 Life after divorce is really tough for women in India because of the perceptions people have.
 “Maybe she should have tried harder!
-Maybe she should have given the husband and bond of marriage more importance than her own self respect!
-Maybe she should have just adjusted, just accepted or may be just tried a bit harder!
-Whole world is happily married and adjusting – what is such a big deal if the husband beats her sometimes or has an affair.. she should have adjusted..tried harder… – these are just some thoughts thrown at a typical Indian divorced woman,” says K. Divorce itself is traumatic, but this conditioning and bias makes it much harder for Indian women.
+Maybe she should have given the husband and bond of marriage more important than her own self-respect!
+Maybe she should have just adjusted, just accepted or maybe just tried a bit harder!
+The whole world is happily married and adjusting – what is such a big deal if the husband beats her sometimes or has an affair.. she should have adjusted..tried harder… – these are just some thoughts thrown at a typical Indian divorced woman,” says K. Divorce itself is traumatic, but this conditioning and bias make it much harder for Indian women.
 “But there is hope and many people have started accepting it as just an unfortunate event and giving women the respect without judging their marital status,” feels K.

 People in India see a divorcee as a way too strong, independent, arrogant, intolerant woman who couldn’t adhere to the social norm.